 The driver’s base location is the place from which the driver normally works and receives instructions.
 This may be the 'garage address' of the vehicle, the location from which the business is operated, or another place such as a depot or site.

-- a full (completed) work diary
+Purchasing a national driver work diary

 Electronic work diary pilot

 New South Wales Roads & Maritime Services (RMS) in partnership with the National Transport Commission, the Australian Government, state road agencies and state police is conducting an operational pilot of electronic work diaries.

 The electronic work diary pilot (the Pilot) is being conducted with the cooperation of transport industry associations, transport operators and drivers and the active participation of transport agencies.

 For more information visit the electronic work diary website.